Duality of codes supported on regular lattices, with an application to enumerative combinatorics: Enumerative Problems of Matrices

-Up to a permutation of rows and columns, the matrices of Corollary \ref{Yo} have all their non-zero entries contained into a Ferrers board.
-Matrices with this property have been widely studied in the literature (see \cite{haglund} among the others).
+Up to a permutation of rows and columns, the matrices of Corollary \ref{Yo} have all their non-zero entries contained in a Ferrers board.
+Matrices with this property have been widely studied in the literature (see \cite{haglund} among others).

-Again concerning matrices with prescribed zero entries, a question of Stanley asks for the number of invertible matrices over $\F_q$ having zero diagonal entries (see the Introduction of \cite{molti}).
-The question was answered in \cite{molti}, Proposition 2.2, where the authors provide a formula for the number of $k \times m$ full-rank matrices over $\F_q$ with zero diagonal entries.
+Again concerning matrices with prescribed zero entries, a question of R. Stanley asks for the number of invertible matrices over $\F_q$ having zero diagonal entries (see the Introduction of \cite{molti}).
+The question was answered in \cite[Proposition 2.2]{molti}, where the authors provide a formula for the number of $k \times m$ full-rank matrices over $\F_q$ with zero diagonal entries.
 Notice that for diagonal entries of a rectangular matrix $M$ we mean the entries of the form $M_{ss}$ for $1 \le s \le k$.
-The following corollary extends Proposition 2.2 of \cite{molti}.